The Way It Is:

 Keeping up with the Kardashians or keeping up with current affairs?
 More women in America subscribe to fashion and gossip magazines as opposed to the Washington Post and other news.
 In fact, some of the most popular magazine subscriptions include "Cosmopolitan," "Glamour," and "Good Housekeeping."
 Almost never in a supermarket line will you see "Time," "The Economist," or "Entrepreneur."
 One major instigator is that these women are raised in their society to believe that they must fall into a stereotypical role.

-Many advertising products feature a beautiful, popular, mostly ditzy women who are winning over the crowd!
-Fox News, one of the most tuned-in programs, models busty, blonde women who seem really successful and read from a screen projector.
+Many advertising products feature beautiful, popular, and often ditzy women!
+Fox News, one of the most tuned-in programs, models busty, blonde women who read from a screen projector.
 Furthermore, there is a consistent emphasis on motherhood at all times.
 The mother is expected to be the main caretaker- many people do a double take when they hear the term "stay at home dad."
 Perhaps Western women are becoming more and more absorbed into these lifestyles because they feel the need to perfect society's modern expectations.
 One might think that if you chose to strengthen your mind, you will destroy your appeal and vice versa.
 It is okay to have friends and feel sexy, as long as there is a balance with intellectualism!

 The goal is to thrive in both education and intelligent mindfulness.
 With the right combination, women could be the best thing that’s ever happened to this planet!
 In more underdeveloped countries, women seem to be more in tune with the world.
 They are typically up to date with politics and the effects of poverty.